mkirsch2/tuition_status/README.md

 ## Source of the Data

 The datasets used for this project are directly from the school and are not publically available elsewhere.
-To ensure privacy of student information, personally identificable information (PII) has been removed from the dataset.
+To ensure privacy of student information, personally identificable information has been removed from the dataset.
 This includes, but is not limited to, SSNs, names, and street addresses.

 The data has been extracted from the school's student information system (Diamond SIS), and exported as several CSV files.